 Mobile apps are extremely flexible and adaptable.
 They are designed to create a unique user experience that can be tailored to operate differently based on user behaviours, buying patterns, interests and more.
 Unlike websites, they are very intuitive and allow for the integration of location-based discounts, or other on-the-go features that a website just couldn’t have.

 3. Mobile apps are better for driving customer generation and repeat business.

 It is true that in order to find a mobile website, all a customer has to do is search for it.
 But, with a mobile app, it can be found in an app store, shared online, recommended on social media and once it is on the user’s phone it is there until they delete it.
 Mobile websites have never been thought of like a generator for repeat business, where the right mobile app can turn everyday customers into brand ambassadors.

 4. Mobile apps can function without an internet connection.

 It shouldn’t be shocking to learn that mobile websites are unavailable when Internet connectivity is lost.
 Mobile apps, on the other hand, can be developed to continue operating as normal without Internet connectivity.
 Furthermore, since graphics and other effects are stored locally on the phone, instead of on a website that requires being connected to the Internet for speed and use, an app is essentially more reliable and extremely superior.

 Companies looking to break into the world of mobility should be viewing mobile app development as their entry point.
-Mobile website have a purpose – but, mobile apps deliver greater ROI and remain superior when creating a positive user experience.
+The mobile website has a purpose – but, mobile apps deliver greater ROI and remain superior when creating a positive user experience.